davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 draft: false
 date: 2017-04-07
 tags: ["Work related","Buddhabrot"]
-description: "Lets find out what exactly the Buddhabrot is"
+description: "Let's find out what exactly the Buddhabrot is"
 ---

 In the [last part](/post/the-buddhabrot-part-2) we learned what the Mandelbrot set is.